 List operations

-lists by successively “cdring down” the lists.
-For example,
+ing down” the lists.
+For example, the procedure list-ref

 - For n = 0,

-list-refshould return the (n - 1)st item of thecdrof the list.
+should return the (n - 1)st item of thecdr

 (define (list-ref items n)